 In the late 1990s I took a trip to Paris with some girlfriends.
 We were living in Manhattan, so we were used to big city life.
-When I got to Paris I was amazing how everything looked like the Plaza Hotel in New York City.
+When I got to Paris I was amazed at how everything looked like the Plaza Hotel in New York City.
 The architecture was beautiful.
 Everywhere I looked it was a big city with a romantic feel.

 We were met by a friend from acting school who was a Roman living in Paris.
 We did some touristy activities during the day, but in the evenings he showed us Paris from the perspective of someone who lives in the city.
 We went to restaurants and museums that were off the beaten path.
 I got to see what it would be like to live there, and I got to meet some of his friends who grew up there.

 As soon as I landed in France I knew that I could live there.
 While I never did move to Paris, that experience opened my eyes.
 It seems cliche to say that Paris changed my life.
 But my trip to Paris showed me a European sensibility.
 If you never leave your town or your state or your country, you think there is no other way.